Jobove/JavaHomework/README.md

 # JavaHomework
-A repository to store my Java homework
+A repository to store my Java Homework